Disc golf in the United States

 Disc golf is a popular sport in the United States played at the recreational, club, and international competition levels.

 Popularity

 In 2018, the PDGA counted 36,993 active members, 6,316 courses, and 3,068 disc golf tournaments in the United States.
 In 2021, PDGA counted over 50,000 active members and 9,454 courses.

 Courses

-The world's first permanent disc golf course went into the ground in 1975 at Oak Grove Park in Los Angeles County, California.
+The world's first permanent disc golf course is the Oak Grove Disc Golf Course, which went into the ground in 1975 at Hahamongna Watershed Park (formerly known as Oak Grove Park) in Pasadena, California.

 Approximately 75% of the world's disc golf courses are located in the United States.
-Some of the most notable ones include DeLaveaga, Maple Hill, Blue Ribbon Pines, Brewster Ridge, Diamond X, and Milo McIver.
+Some of the most notable ones include DeLaveaga, Maple Hill, Blue Ribbon Pines, Brewster Ridge, Diamond X, Borderland State Park Borderlands State Park and Milo McIver.
 Iowa, Kansas, and the Dakotas have the most courses per capita, whereas Massachusetts, Ohio, Connecticut, Wisconsin, and Delaware have the most courses per square mile of dry land.
 Texas, Wisconsin, and Minnesota have the most courses overall.